Vyacheslav Kyrylenko: Biography

 In November 2009 Kyrylenko was awarded the Order of Prince Yaroslav the Wise V degree.

-In December 2011 Kyrylenko signed an agreement with the head of the party Front of Changes Arseniy Yatsenyuk on joint opposition activity and merger of their parties after the election.
+In December 2011 Kyrylenko signed an agreement with the head of the party Front for Change Arseniy Yatsenyuk on joint opposition activity and merger of their parties after the election.

 Kyrylenko was placed at number 4 on the electoral list of Batkivshchina during the 2012 Ukrainian parliamentary election.
 He was elected into parliament.

 Kyrylenko was instrumental in the attempt to repeal the national 2012 Law "On the principles of the state language policy".
 On 23 February 2014, the second day after the flight of Viktor Yanukovich, while in a parliamentary session Kyrylenko moved to include in the agenda a draft that would repeal the 2012 Law "On the principles of the state language policy".
 The motion was carried with 232 deputies voting in favour, the draft was included into the agenda, immediately put to a vote and approved with the same 232 voting in favour.
 Repeal of the 2012 Law "On the principles of the state language policy" was met with great disdain in Crimea and Southern and Eastern Ukraine provoking waves of anti-government protests, ultimately culminating with the Crimean crisis.
 The acting President Oleksandr Turchinov announced on February 28, 2014 that he won't be signing the law into action, but this reaction came too late to curb the unfolding crisis.

 In September 2014 Kyrylenko became a founding member of his new party People's Front.

 Since December 2, 2014 - Vice-Prime Minister, Minister of Culture of Ukraine.

 April 14, 2016 - Vice-Prime Minister of Ukraine.